AFT Fathom FAQ

 How do I create a liquid mixture?

-You can create gas mixtures with the optional Chempak add-on.
+You can create mixtures with the NIST REFPROP or Chempak database (Chempak is an additional add-on).
 The AFT Standard database does not support mixing.
-To create a mixture, open the System Properties window from the Analysis menu, choose the Chempak Mixture option, and then click the “Create New Mixture and Add…” button.
+To create a mixture, open the System Properties window from the Analysis menu, choose either the Chempak or NIST REFPROP database, and then click the “Create New Mixture and Add…” button.
 Here you can specify the mixture components and percentages.

 How do I merge two models together?